-Users of UTHSC networks, systems, or applications are supplied with a unique user account ID and a password, (i.e. a password, pass-phrase, or PIN), or other individually identifiable authentication method, to gain access to such systems and to protect them from unauthorized use.
+Users of the University of Tennessee Health Science Center (UTHSC) networks, systems, or applications are supplied with a unique user account ID and a password, (i.e. a password, pass-phrase, or PIN), or other individually identifiable authentication method, to gain access to such systems and to protect them from unauthorized use.
 A poorly chosen password, passphrase, or PIN may result in unauthorized access and/or exploitation of UTHSC data and systems.
-This practice guides users in creating, protecting, and changing passwords such that they are strong, secure, and protected.
+This practice guides users in creating, protecting, and changing passwords so they are strong, secure, and protected.